Data-driven Dissipativity Analysis of Linear Parameter-Varying Systems: Model-based -dissipativity

 \section{Model-based $L$-dissipativity}

-In model-based dissipativity analysis, {definition and testing of} classical dissipativity, see \cite{Willems1972, HillMoylan1980}, is more straight-forward. {In this section, we give a model-based equivalent of Theorem~\ref{thm:LPV_diss} in terms of an $L$-dissipativity test}.
+In model-based dissipativity analysis, {definition and testing of} classical dissipativity, see \cite{Willems1972, HillMoylan1980}, {has been throughly investigated.
+However, $L$-dissipativity has not been directly considered.} {In this section, we give a model-based equivalent of Theorem~\ref{thm:LPV_diss} in terms of an $L$-dissipativity test}.

 {Note that LPV systems represented by \eqref{eq:sys} have a direct minimal state-space realization in the form of}